Surgical and Non-Surgical Procedures

 The CENTER is a periodontal office focused on providing patients with excellent and skilled care, with the goal of restoring oral health and aesthetic appearance.
 The office is a beautiful environment with a soothing design in which the latest quiet equipment is used for the comfort of the patient.
 Pain free and gentle treatment meets affordability, and several payment options are available.

-Next, read about dry socket treatments.
+Next, read about dry socket prevention.